 Meanwhile, CCA processes such as National Adaptation Plans and Nationally Determined Contributions can accelerate, and already are accelerating, IWRM implementation.
 The report therefore also aims to identify and enhance synergies between the two practices, and particularly through the four cross-cutting dimensions of governance, tools and data, finance and catalysing conditions.

-The case studies include stories from around the world – 1) Vanuatu, 2) Lower Mekong River Basin (shared by Cambodia, Laos, Thailand and Viet Nam), 3) Uruguay and 4) North Darfur (Sudan).
+The case studies include stories from around the world – 1) Vanuatu, 2) Lower Mekong River Basin (shared by Cambodia, Laos, Thailand and Viet Nam), 3) Uruguay, 4) North Darfur (Sudan) and 5) The Amazon.
 They showcase the importance of aligning integrated water resources management (IWRM) and climate change adaptation (CCA) measures in order to build environmental, social and economic resilience to the impacts of climate change and ever-growing demand for water.